-Secreted in a forest of teak and sal in craggy cliffs, 46km south of Bhopal, are more than 600 rock shelters (Indian/foreigner Rs 2/10, vehicle Rs 10; dawn-dusk); almost half contain prehistoric paintings.
+Secreted in a forest of teak and sal in craggy cliffs 46km south of Bhopal are more than 700 rock shelters.
+Around 500 of them contain some of the world’s oldest prehistoric paintings.

-Thanks to their natural red and white pigments, the colours are remarkably well- preserved and, in certain caves, paintings of different eras adorn the same rock surface.
-A gamut of figures and scenes spill across the rocks: wild buffaloes (gaurs), rhinoceroses, bears and tigers, hunting scenes, initiation ceremonies, childbirth, communal dancing and drinking sessions, religious rites and burials.
+Thanks to their natural red and white pigments, the colours are remarkably well preserved and, in certain caves, paintings of different eras adorn the same rock surface.
+A gamut of figures and scenes dance across the rocks: gaurs (Indian bison), rhinoceroses, bears and tigers share space with scenes of hunting, initiation ceremonies, childbirth, communal dancing, drinking, religious rites and burials.

-The oldest paintings (Upper Palaeolithic) in white, often of huge animals, are probably up to 12,000 years old.
-Successive periods depict hunting tools, trade with the agricultural communities on the Malwa plains, and, still later, religious scenes involving tree gods.
-The latest are crude, geometric figures probably dating from the medieval period, when much of the artistry was lost.
+The oldest paintings (Upper Palaeolithic) in red, often of huge animals, are thought to be 12,000 years old.
+Successive periods depict hunting tools, trade with the agricultural communities on the Malwa plains, and religious scenes involving tree gods.
+The latest are crude geometric figures probably dating from the medieval period, when much of the artistry was lost.

-The rock shelters are easy to find; 15 are accessible, signposted with a number (S1 to S15) and linked by a concrete path.
-A knowledgeable guide (agree on a fee beforehand) will point out the more obscure paintings and explain their significance.
-Zoo Rock Shelter (S4), famous for its variety of animal paintings, is one of the first you come to; S15 features a huge red bison attacking a helpless stick figure.
+The rock shelters are easy to find.
+The 15 most accessible are numbered, signposted and linked by a concrete path.
+Zoo Rock Shelter (Shelter 4), famous for its variety of animal paintings, is one of the first you come to; Shelter 15 features a magnificent red bison attacking a helpless stick figure.
 There are no facilities here, so bring water.